ggonnella/textformats/src/textformats/cli/tf_decode.1.md

   'whole' (the entire file)

 **-u**, **\-\-unitsize=**N
-: how many lines does a unit contain (only accepted if scope is 'unit'; required for scope 'unit' if no 'n\_lines' key is given in the definition)
+: how many lines does a unit contain (required if scope is 'unit' and no 'n\_lines' key is given in the definition; ignored if scope is not 'unit')

 # EXIT VALUES
 The exit code is 0 on success, anything else on error.